MohammadVaseti/JS-Projects/README.md

 2. ### Guess My Numeber : *a Simple Game You Can Play and Enjoy*
 3. ### Rock Paper Scissors : *Back to Your Childhood With This Nostalgic Game*
 4. ### RGB-Range : *You Can Create Your Own RGB Color*
+5. ### Simple-Text-Editor : *You Can Change Styles of Your Text With This Simple Editor*